Charles Law

 (or is it Charles's Law?)

 Charles’s law states that if a given quantity of gas is held at a constant pressure, its volume is directly proportional to the absolute temperature.
 Think of it this way.
 As the temperature of the gas increases, the gas molecules will begin to move around more quickly and hit the walls of their container with more force—thus the volume will increase.
 Keep in mind that you must use only the Kelvin temperature scale when working with temperature in all gas law formulas!

-Here’s the expression of Charles’s law that you should memorize:
+NOTE** Charles Law problems must have the PRESSURE CONSTANT.
 Try using Charles’s law to solve the following problem.

 Example